Meastro85/Jump/README.md

 ﻿# .NET DI Container - JUMP

-JUMP is an attribute based dependency injection container for .NET.
+JUMP is an attribute based dependency injection container for .NET based on Spring from Java.

 ## Using JUMP
 ### Getting started

-To start using this framework, simply add:
+To start using this framework, simply add this to your program.cs:

 ```csharp
 using Jump;